 The nervous system

-Though only the brain is present from the nervous system, it is the most important organ in the body and should be shown in context with a book.
-Show how it is attached to a vast network of nerves which spreads throughout the body and functions as the “central processor” of the whole body.
+Though only the brain is present from the nervous system in the felt board, it is the most important organ in the body.
+Show how it is attached to a vast network of nerves which spread throughout the body and functions as the “central processor” of the whole body.

 These nerves are attached to parts of our body which are responsible for our senses.
 We see with our eyes, we taste with our mouth and so on.
 These nerves send messages back to the brain and in this process, we have a reaction to the stimuli.
 Either we like what we see or we gag when we don’t like what we taste.

 These functions can be illustrated with lots of great props for your environment.